-The idea isn’t a new one.
-Since 2007, the New York-based Expectant Mother Care has been offering mobile care and ultrasounds via a converted RV.
+The idea for a mobile pregnancy center isn’t a new one.
+Since 2007, New York-based Expectant Mother Care has been offering mobile care and ultrasounds in a converted RV.

 “We go to the toughest neighborhoods in the South Bronx and Queens,” said founder Chris Slattery.
 “We bring the RV right to abortion row.”

 Such vehicles have also been used on the West Coast.

 After an anonymous couple donated a motor home to the Community Pregnancy Center of Simi Valley and Moorpark, they’ve been offering free ultrasounds in California neighborhoods.
 Focus on the Family provided funding for 80% of the cost of the ultrasound machine.
 The center takes the RV to underserved areas of Los Angeles and offers free pregnancy testing, counseling and ultrasounds.
 They receive between five and nine clients per day.